 There are many different ways to treat snoring.
 Obviously, the most suitable approach will depend on the cause of the snoring.

-In the case of an anatomical cause of snoring, surgical options may be recommended, such as the removal of tonsils if they are enlarged (reference 3
+In the case of an anatomical cause of snoring, surgical options may be recommended, such as the removal of tonsils if they are enlarged (reference 3).
+There are many different types of surgical interventions possible depending on the tissue and area which is causing the snoring (reference 1).

 If you do not have a specific medical cause for your snoring, or have a medical cause that is not severe enough to require medical intervention, then there are several lifestyle steps you can take.